JordisGithub/Sustainable-Makeup-Bag/README.md

 ## Introduction

 Modern consumers have a growing global consciousness, and they care about social and environmental responsibility.
-As we become more ecologically aware, consumers demand natural, low-polluting products.
+As we become more ecologically aware, consumers demand natural, low-polluting beauty products.

-Our app aims to illustrate we can re-create the looks we love with sustainable cosmetics.
+My app aims to illustrate we can re-create the looks we love with sustainable cosmetics.
 Pick your desired look and we will yield a digital makeupbag with all the products needed to slay the desired look.

 CSS grid will provide look for inspiration.
 Custom dearch option to search by various categories.